-2) At the right side of the temple’s main door there is stick.
-It is said that stick was used by Ananthaalvar to hit Lord Vishnu in his childhood day.
-When Ananthalwar hit Lord Vishnu, he got hurt on his chin and blood dropped from it.
-Since then, practice and tradition of applying Sandalwood paste to chin of Lord Vishnu’s idolVishnu’srted
+2) The stick is on the right side of the temple’s main temples.
+It is said that Ananthaalvar used the stick to hit Lord Vishnu on his childhood day.
+When Ananthalwar hit Lord Vishnu, he got hurt on his chin, and blood dropped from it.
+Since then, the practice and tradition of applying Sandalwood paste to the chin of Lord Vishnu’s idolVishnu’srted

-4) A Chemical ‘Pachai Karpooram (Cinnamomum camphora) is applied on the idol of Lord Vishnu every day.
-The fact is that, if this chemical is applied on a stone, it will form cracks on it.
-But when this is applied Lord Vishnu idol, surprisingly there are no cracks or damages happened to the idol.
+4) A Chemical ‘PacChemical’ ram (Cinnamomum camphora) is applied on the idol of Lord Vishnu every day.
+If this chemical is applied to a stone, it will form cracks on it.
+But when this is applied to Lord Vishnu’s idolVishnu’ssingly, no cracks or damages are happening to the idol.

-7) Lord Venkateshwara idol appears to be standing at the center of the Garba Gudi.
-But actually, Lord Vishnu stands at the right side corner of the Garba Gudi.
+7) Lord VenkateshwaraVenkateshwara’s standing at the center of the Garba Gudi.
+But Lord Vishnu stands at the right corner of the Garba Gudi.
 This can be noticed from standing outside.

-8) It is said there is always moisture on the back of Lord Balaji idol even after cleaning it, the idols remains wet no matter how many times it may be cleaned and sound of ocean can be heard when you keep your ear on the swamy’s back
+8) It is said there is always moisture on the back of Lord Balaji’s idolBalaji’ster cleaning it, the idol remains wet no matter how many times it may be cleaned, and the sound of the ocean can be heard when you keep your ear on the Swamy’s back

-9) The oil lamps/deepa/diya lighted in front of the Lord Venkateswara idol are said to be light lit since thousands of years.
-It is also said that the temple pujaris never ever put off the lights and no one particularly knows when and who lit these lights.
+Swamy’soil lamps/Deepa/Diya lighted in front of the Lord Venkateswara idol have been light-lit for thousands of years.
+It is also said that the temple pujaris never put off the lights, and no one particularly knows when and who lit them.

-11) The tirupati temple is at height of 3k feet where the temperature is low, but it said that It is said that the Lord Vishnu’s Idol always maintains a temperature of 110 degrees Fahrenheit.
-Even after the bathing (Abhishekam) the idol with water, milk, oil, etc the idol temperate never dropped.
+11) The Tirupati temple is at the height of 3k feet, where the temperature is low, but it is said that Lord Vishnu IdolVishnu’smaintains a temperature of 110 degrees Fahrenheit.
+Even after bathing (Abhishekam) the idol with water, milk, oil, etc., the idol’s temperidol’sver dropped.